akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.6.x-2.7.x.md

 ## Akka Diagnostics

-The commercial extension [Akka Enhancements](https://doc.akka.io/docs/akka-enhancements/current/diagnostics-recorder.html) with the major version `1.x` is only compatible up until `2.6.x`.
+The extension "Akka Enhancements: Diagnostics Recorder" with the major version `1.x` is only compatible up until `2.6.x`.

 For Akka 2.7 and beyond use `2.x` of `akka-diagnostics` which is now maintained under [Akka Diagnostics](https://doc.akka.io/docs/akka-diagnostics/current/index.html).